jianzhi-1/cs262a/nanoflow.md

 ### Why did this paper have an impact?

 The parameter search is done automatically, so the partitioning of the device's functional units is automated.
-NanoFlow can generalise easily to arbitrary models, since it looks at the graularity of operations.
+NanoFlow can generalise easily to arbitrary models, since it looks at the granularity of operations.
 NanoFlow is also open-sourced.